laupau/my-first-repo/README.md

 The date and time at which make was run: Feb 15, 2021.
 23:24 pm

-The number of lines of code contained in guessinggame.sh.
+The number of lines of code contained in guessinggame.sh: 23